OI-wiki/i18n/docs/ds/avl.md

 \end{cases}
 $$

-$h(C)\geq x$ is because node B satisfies property 2, so the difference between $h(C)$ and $h(A)$ will not exceed 1.
+The reason why $h(C)\geq x$ is because node B satisfies property 2, which means the difference between $h(C)$ and $h(A)$ will not exceed 1.
 At this time, we perform a right rotation on node D (the rotation operation is the same as other types of balanced binary search trees), as shown in the following figure.

 ![](./images/avl2.jpg)